-The client had put her up in a cosy little cottage near the park.
+The client had put her up in a cozy little cottage near the park.
 Park!
 Kira thought... they called this a park?
 It was more like a forest.
-Lines and lines of conical pine trees with snow caped peaks formed the so called park.
+Lines and lines of conical pine trees with snow caped peaks formed the so-called park.
 Walking for about ten minutes they came to a clearing and that's when she saw the set up.
-God! anybody would have said these were real bodies.
+God!
+Anybody would have said these were real bodies.
 Luckily they weren't else she would have thrown up.
 The day light was perfect and so the shoot commenced.

 It was going perfectly.
 The dead bodies were great models and after every few shots they changed their positions.
 They were being shot in a way that would not look orchestrated.
 Weren't they supposed to though?
 Kira wondered.
 Her boots were soaked in blood or red paint.
 She had a good mind of getting rid of them.

 The shoot was going to be long and they were going to go a bit deeper into the woods.
 Kira did not want to go with the models so she said she would walk a bit.
 The park was a virginal white and the splashes of red looked ethereal.
-The cottage at the end of the kerb, surprised her.
-It looked cosy so she walked right in.
+The cottage at the end of the road surprised her.
+It looked cozy that she walked right in.
 It had a stained glass door in yellow, green and red.
 Perfect, she thought.
 She knocked but no answer.
-So she decided to try the back door, if there was any.
+So she decided to try the back door if there was any.
 But as she turned, she felt some one's eye on her.

 When she turned, Kira gasped.
 There was a girl plastered on the glass door and blood was visible.
 But slowly common sense prevailed and she started to click away.
 Of course, this was the second leg of the shoot.
 They had mentioned they would be shooting a single model here.
 So Kira went around the house and at every window, she met the girl.